 {\bf Step (c)}: There are $2^{n-1}$ switchings available.
 Namely, any switching is determined by a pair $(U,V \setminus U)$, but $(U,V \setminus U)$ is the same switching as $(V \setminus U,U)$.
 Hence we have to divide $2^n$, the number of subsets of $V$, by $2$.
 Thus, each switching equivalence class contains $2^{n-1}$ signed graphs.
 Dividing the total number of signed graphs $2^m$ by the cardinality of each switching class $2^{n-1}$ we obtain the number of different switching equivalence classes: $2^{m-n+1}$.

-Every switching equivalence class of signed graphs over $G$ contains exactly one signed graph with all edges of $T$ positive.
+Every switching equivalence class of signed graphs over $G$ contains exactly one signed graph with all edges of the tree $T$ positive.
 Recall that in any tree there is a unique path between any two vertices.
 Choose any vertex $w$ from $V$.
 Let $U$ be the set of vertices $v$ in $T$ that have an even number of negative edges on the unique $w-v$ path of $T$.
 Then $V \setminus U$ contains the vertices $v$ that have an odd number of negative edges on the path from $w$ to $v$ along $T$.
 The switching $(U,V \setminus U)$ will make $T$ all positive.
 Hence, each switching class has at least one signed graph that makes $T$ all positive.
-However, since the cardinality under Step (c) is the same as under Step (b), namely $2^{m-n+1}$, we may deduce that each switching class contains exactly one all-positive $T$. \end{proof}
+However, since the cardinality under Step (c) is the same as under Step (b), namely $2^{m-n+1}$, we may deduce that each switching class contains exactly one signed graph with the edges of the tree $T$ all positive. \end{proof}